Mati365/ckeditor5-livewire/README.md

 * [ckeditor5-rails](https://github.com/Mati365/ckeditor5-rails)
   Smooth CKEditor 5 integration for Ruby on Rails.
 Works with standard forms, Turbo, and Hotwire.
 Easy setup, custom builds, and localization support.

-## 🚧 Under Construction

-This project is still in development and not production-ready.
-Features, structure, and APIs may change.

 ## Trademarks 📜